 As the Yom Tov of Pesach nears, and the diligent balabusta begins to tackle the challenge of preparing the kitchen for Pesach, undoubtedly the light at the end of the tunnel is beginning to shine.
 Although moving into a separate Pesach home sounds very inviting, such luxuries are often not affordable and definitely not in the Pesach spirit.
-Among the basic mitzvos of the chag is the mitzva of “Tashbisu Se’or Mibateichem”, ridding one’s home and possessions of chometz.
+Among the basic mitzvos of the chag is the mitzvah of “Tashbisu Se’or Mibateichem”, ridding one’s home and possessions of chometz.
 However, if we are to use kitchen equipment, utensils, or articles that can be found in our kitchen year-round, it may be insufficient to just clean them thoroughly.
-One is forbidden to use these items, unless they have been especially prepared for Pesach.
+One is forbidden to use these items unless they have been especially prepared for Pesach.
 This preparation process is known as kashering.

 The Torah instructs us that the proper kashering method used to rid a vessel of chometz is dependent upon the original method of food preparation through which chometz was absorbed into the vessel.

 Kashering methods can be broadly grouped into four categories: